Faculty Tenure and Promotion Guidelines (Policy 4340)

 (ii.)
 Using professional abilities for the community’s benefit

 b.
-Criteria for promotion to the rank of professor include all of the criteria for tenure and promotion to associate professor, as well as five full years of service as Associate Professor at an accredited institution of higher learning.
+Criteria for promotion to the rank of professor include all of the criteria for tenure and promotion to associate professor, as well as five (5) full years of service as Associate Professor at an accredited institution of higher learning.
 (Note that promotion to professor is not assumed to be automatic after any time period.)
-A faculty member may apply for promotion no earlier than during his/her third full year of employment at Boise State University except under extraordinary circumstances.
+A faculty member may apply for promotion no earlier than during their third full year of employment at Boise State University, except under extraordinary circumstances.

 While the requirements of Binder 1 may change from year-to-year, the list below is illustrative of what may be expected.
 Sections should be separated by tabs.